About

 Teaching, Mentorship, and Supervision

-Alongside clinical practice, I am committed to education and professional development.
-I have held academic and supervisory roles at several universities and have provided training to speech pathologists in Australia and internationally.
+Alongside clinical practice, Kylie is committed to education and professional development.
+She has held academic and supervisory roles at several universities and have provided training to speech pathologists in Australia and internationally.

 And finally …

-I take great satisfaction in my work and feel fortunate to support individuals and their families.
-Every person brings a unique perspective, and it is a privilege to contribute to their journey.
-I’m committed to ongoing professional development and reflective practice, to provide support that is both evidence-based and attuned to each individual’s goals and circumstances.
+Kylie takes great satisfaction her work and feels fortunate to support individuals and their families.
+She believes person brings a unique perspective, and it is a privilege to contribute to their journey.
+She is committed to ongoing professional development and reflective practice, to provide support that is both evidence-based and attuned to each individual’s goals and circumstances.